(1999-2002) was a short-lived Science Fiction

 - Multitasked Conversation: a convoluted instance involving a cell phone.

-- More impressive and unexpected with Max's shield in the beginning of season 2.
-Also can be applied to Tess's sudden ability to wipe out and completely change memories, though no one seemed to be surprised in the show.
+- Can also be applied to Tess's sudden ability to wipe out and completely change memories at the end of season 2, though no one seemed to be surprised in the show.

 - Official Couple: Max and Liz.

 - On Three: Comically used when Max and Kyle are drunk and racing each other to a mailbox.